WinVector/Examples/dplyr/Dependencies.md

 | A          | B          |
 | Fix\_1\_V2 | Fix\_1\_V2 |
 | Fix\_2\_V3 | Fix\_2\_V3 |

+`seplyr` used safe statement re-ordering to break the calculation into the minimum number of blocks/groups that have no in-block dependencies between statements (note this is more efficient that merely introducing a new mutate each first time a new value is used).

 We can slow that down and see how the underlying planning functions break the assignments down into a small number of safe blocks (here we are using the development [`wrapr`](https://winvector.github.io/wrapr/) `1.0.2` function [`qae()`](https://winvector.github.io/wrapr/reference/qae.html)).